Tools of the Technocracy: #5 Networks

 What services get out of using Cloudflare is DDOS protection.
 Distributed Denial of Service attacks are when a massive amount of bandwidth is used to take down your service.
 This is essentially a protection racket where any site worth targeting has to spend resources to protect against these kind of attacks.
 It is possible that many of these attacks are being initiated by actors who would rather sites stay behind Cloudflare or similar services.

-Virtual Private Network are often seen as the solution to all online privacy issues.
+Virtual Private Networks are often seen as the solution to all online privacy issues.
 This is people being mislead by slick advertising.
 VPNs are very useful for accessing content that is blocked in specific regions or protecting your IP from being known by online services.
 There are many ways users using a VPN can have their IP leaked so it is essential to make sure you are using your VPN properly.

 Your internet service provider (ISP) may not be trustworthy so you may want to use a VPN, it is important to realize that by using a VPN you are effectively transferring the risk of your ISP logging, tracking, censoring your information to that VPN provider.
 Like ISPs VPNs are businesses and it is foolish to assume they will put your needs as an individual or customer before the interests of their business.